Aravin-S/Javascript-Projects/README.md

-This chrome extension allows the user to display an image multiple times in a new tab.
-It also allows the user to change the image by clicking the button.
+This chrome extension allows the user to change all of the images on a webpage to an image of their choice.
+By default, I set the program to change all of the images of a page to Totodile (Pokemon).
+Once the user clicks the button displayed, all of the images on a webpage are changed.